carpoolagency/carpoolagency.github.io/_posts/2016-09-21-Five-Steps-to-Master-Your-Social-Data.md

 Need Help?
 ----------

-If you’d like to learn more about establishing an internal social community or how to strategically use data to improve the flow of information in your org and begin communicating more effectively, check out our approach.
+If you’d like to learn more about establishing an internal social community or how to strategically use data to improve the [flow of information](http://carpoolagency.com/articles/Effective-Communication-and-the-Information-Flow.html) in your org and begin communicating more effectively, check out [Carpool's approach](http://carpoolagency.com/#).